Table of Contents

 How Training Is Different From “Working Out”

 Training is different than “working out.”
 How?
 Training is focused on achieving a specific goal, whether that be a competition or personal deadline.
+It separates those who go to the gym and never see substantial results from those who completely transform their physiques, strength levels, athleticism, and most importantly health.

 Even if you don’t compete in a strength sport or pose on stage, you must be setting concrete, SMART fitness goals (specific, measurable, achievable, realistic, time-bound).
 If your goal is simply to add on more muscle mass, set a lean body mass goal.
 If you just want to get stronger, set strength goals and test yourself at pre-planned times.